-How to appeal to a tribunal against a decision by the Information Commissioner's Office (ICO) on an information request.
+How to appeal to a tribunal against an Information Commissioner's Office decision on a freedom of information or other information request.

 What you can appeal against

 You can appeal if you disagree with an ICO decision on your freedom of information request, and you’re denied access to the information.

 You can also appeal against an ICO fine or enforcement notice for breaking the rules around:

 - privacy and electronic communications

 Your case will be dealt with by a tribunal in the General Regulatory Chamber.

 The tribunal is independent of the government, and will listen to both sides of the argument before reaching a decision.

 They may ask to look at the information in question before deciding if you should see it.